 Transitioning to a shared bedroom space is just the start.
 It’s important to monitor your children to see how they’ve adapted to the change.
 Incompatibility, for example, may be evident.
 For example, if one child wakes up earlier and disturbs the other then sleeping patterns may be disturbed affecting other aspects of life.
 Identify these issues early through frequent check-ins to resolve them sooner rather than later.

 5) A personal touch

-In an ideal world, our home would be awash with whites, wood and neutrals but it’s important to allow your child to express a sense of identity and ownership in their shared space.
+It’s important to allow your child to express a sense of identity and ownership in their shared space.
 Work with each child to choose a bedspread, artwork or other elements to inject personality into their space.
-Take a look at our range of designer kid's furniture here to get some ideas!

 A note from Arredamento Facile...